 Neonates with localized disease can be divided into 2 groups.
-One group has encephalitis manifested by neurologic findings, CSF pleocytosis, and elevated protein concentration, with or without concomitant involvement of the skin, eyes, and mouth.
+One group has encephalitis manifested by neurologic findings, cerebrospinal fluid pleocytosis, and elevated protein concentration, with or without concomitant involvement of the skin, eyes, and mouth.
 The other group has only skin, eye, and mouth involvement and no evidence of CNS or organ disease.

 Neonates with disseminated disease and visceral organ involvement have hepatitis, pneumonitis, disseminated intravascular coagulation, or a combination, with or without encephalitis or skin disease.

 Other signs, which can occur singly or in combination, include temperature instability, lethargy, hypotonia, respiratory distress, apnea, and seizures.

 Rapid diagnosis by viral culture or HSV PCR is essential.
 The most common site of retrieval is skin vesicles.
-The nasopharynx, eyes, rectum, blood, and CSF should also be tested.
+The nasopharynx, eyes, rectum, blood, and cerebrospinal fluid should also be tested.
 In some neonates with encephalitis, virus is present only in the CNS.
-Diagnosis of neonatal HSV also can be made by immunofluorescence of lesion scrapings, particularly with use of monoclonal antibodies; and electron microscopy.
+Diagnosis of neonatal HSV also can be made by immunofluorescence of lesion scrapings, particularly with use of monoclonal antibodies, and electron microscopy.

-The mortality rate of untreated disseminated disease is 85%; among neonates with untreated encephalitis, it is about 50%.
+The mortality rate of untreated disseminated herpes simplex disease is 85%; among neonates with untreated encephalitis, it is about 50%.
 Without treatment, at least 65% of survivors of disseminated disease or encephalitis have severe neurologic sequelae.
 Appropriate treatment, including parenteral acyclovir, decreases the mortality rate in CNS and disseminated disease by 50% and increases the percentage of children who develop normally from about 35% to 50 to 80%.

 Death is uncommon in neonates with local disease limited to the skin, eyes, or mouth.
 However, without treatment, many of these neonates will progress to disseminated disease or CNS disease that may be unrecognized.

 Acyclovir should be started immediately and presumptively in suspected cases while awaiting confirmatory diagnostic tests.
-Infants with disseminated and/or CNS disease are given 20 mg/kg IV q 8 h for 21 days.
-After this regimen, infants with CNS disease are given oral acyclovir 300 mg/m2 tid for 6 mo; this long-term regimen improves neurodevelopmental outcomes at 1 yr of age but may cause neutropenia.
+Infants with disseminated and/or CNS disease are given 20 mg/kg IV every 8 hours for 21 days.
+After this regimen, infants with CNS disease are given oral acyclovir 300 mg/m2 3 times a day for 6 months; this long-term regimen improves neurodevelopmental outcomes at 1 year of age but may cause neutropenia.